openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 ### "poolAffinityTopologyLabel"

 The parameter 'poolAffinityTopologyLabel' will allow the placement of replicas on the pool that exactly match the labels defined in the storage class.

-For the case shown below, the replica of the volume will be placed on `pool-on-node-0` and `pool-on-node-3` only as they match the labels specified under `poolAffinityTopologyLabel` in the storage class that is equal to zone=us-west-1.

 **Command**
 ```text